cchitsiang/awesome-stars/README.md

 ## Perl

-- [so-fancy/diff-so-fancy](https://github.com/so-fancy/diff-so-fancy) - Good-lookin' diffs.
-Actually… nah… The best-lookin' diffs. :tada:
+- [so-fancy/diff-so-fancy](https://github.com/so-fancy/diff-so-fancy) - Make your diffs human readable for improved code quality and faster defect detection. :tada:
 - [Jack000/Expose](https://github.com/Jack000/Expose) - A simple static site generator for photoessays
 - [liewegas/gitbuilder](https://github.com/liewegas/gitbuilder) - Auto-builds and tests all the branches of your git projects, showing pass/fail results on a web page/RSS feed.
 Isolates failures to the first commit that caused the problem.
 - [pjf/exobrain](https://github.com/pjf/exobrain) - Automate your life with Exobrain